How It Works

 Proposal Fees

 When a proposal is accepted and the bet is settled, a 1% base fee is charged on the total stake amount.
-If a dispute was raised (by disagreeing with a proposal), a 5% dispute fee applies instead.

 A dispute is raised when: